Find and Fix Broken Links: A 2026 Audit Playbook for B2B SaaS Growth Teams

 A disciplined program avoids vanity-only signals.
 Track three KPIs per fix: organic sessions to the corrected URL (or its redirect target), indexing status (GSC inspected and indexed), and conversion events attributable to that URL (signups, demo requests, trial starts).
 For instance, a redirected /pricing-old URL that recovered referral traffic and converted at 2.3% should show an uplift in MQLs attributable to organic/referral channels within 4–6 weeks, directly impacting pipeline metrics.

 Set up an attribution view: tag fixes in your analytics and incrementally report on recovered traffic and conversion delta.
 We recommend a 12-week rolling window post-fix to capture both immediate traffic recovery and downstream pipeline influence.
 Communicate outcomes to revenue stakeholders — broken-link remediations are an investable lever when they demonstrably recover customers or reduce leakage in conversion funnels.
-We walk through the details in how long does it take SEO to work.
+We walk through the details in SEO timelines.

 When to engage a specialist agency

 If you lack engineering capacity, or the site has dozens of high-value backlinks pointing at broken resources, bring in specialists who have both technical and content execution muscle.
 We ship prioritized remediations in the first 7–14 days and pair strategic fixes with measurement so you can see pipeline movement quickly.
-For the full breakdown, see our guide to evergreen content meaning.
+For the full breakdown, see our Evergreen Content Meaning guide.

 Conclusion

 Checking your website for broken links is not busywork — it's targeted recovery of lost authority and funnel integrity.
 We recommend a focused audit, a clear prioritization rubric, and measurement tied to conversions.
 Fixes are often quick, measurable, and compounding.
 If you want a repeatable, sprint-based approach that delivers the first strategic fixes in seven days, that's exactly where we start with growth-stage B2B SaaS teams.
-We dig deeper into this in our guide to Google ads for B2B.
+We dig deeper into this in Google Ads for B2B.